Subsections

 xsel> clear pha_cutoff

-Resolve 's FOV is comparable to the mirror PSF size, so events from a source are spread over all pixels.
-If users analyze point sources without significant contamination from nearby sources or diffuse sources whose spatial structures are unimportant, they can choose all pixels for light curve or spectral extractions.
+Resolve 's FOV is comparable to the mirror PSF size.
+If users analyze a point source at the aim point with negligible contamination from surrounding sources, they can select all pixels for light curve or spectral extractions.
 No spatial selections are necessary.

-However, some users may study spatial structures of extended sources within the FOV or need to exclude areas with significant contamination from nearby sources.
+However, some users may study spatial structures of extended sources within the FOV or exclude areas with contamination from nearby sources.
 Then, they need to extract events from a sub-array region.
-The Resolve spectrum response generator only supports analysis in the DET coordinates while Resolve has only 35 imaging pixels.
-So, we recommend that users define Resolve event extraction regions with pixel numbers.
-The following example extracts events from all pixels on the positive DETX coordinates except for Pixel 27 (see Figure 5.1, Resolve pixel map in POG).
+The Resolve spectrum response generator only supports analysis in the DET coordinates.
+Since Resolve has only 35 pixels, we recommend that users define Resolve event extraction regions with pixel numbers.
+The following example extracts events from half of the pixels on the larger DETX side, except for Pixel 27 (see Figure 5.1, Resolve pixel map in POG).

-Users should investigate if attitude fluctuation during the observations is insignificant concerning the sizes of the source extraction regions.
-Please check "Excluding Off-Pointing Intervals" in Section 6.3.
+Users should investigate if attitude fluctuation during the observation is insignificant concerning the source extraction regions (Read Section 6.4.6 for details).

 The following example extracts a 128 sec bin light curve in the 2$-$10 keV band.